OdedHellman/EVERTHERE/README.md

 * This script was created by me in Summer 2019.
 * It was created as part of a summer internship at EVERTHERE and I was guided by the CTO & Co-Founder Gabriel Amram and Lead Architect Sofi Vasserman.
-* Thank you EVERTHER for letting me this optionality.
+* Thank you EVERTHER for letting me this opportunity.
 * It was absolutely great to learn from those guys!